 Four non-overlapping cohorts were selected for evaluation (\textbf{total $n=895$}).
 Table~\ref{tab:cohorts_summary} summarizes the number of patients (total, positive, and negative) included in the Tier 2 (complex) tasks.
 For the Tier 1 task, the cohort consisted of $n=500$ patients randomly selected from radiation therapy patients treated between 2015 and 2025.
 The ground truth for this evaluation was derived directly from the institutional Aria database.

-\paragraph{Mandibular osteoradionecrosis (ORN) cohort.} \textit{Selection:} Head-and-neck cancer patients were included if they met prespecified criteria: adults ($>$19 years) treated between April 2013 and August 2019 with fraction sizes of 1.2–2.2 Gy and a total dose $>$30 Gy, who subsequently developed mandibular osteoradionecrosis (ORN) after their initial radiotherapy course.
+\paragraph{Mandibular osteoradionecrosis (ORN) cohort.} HNC patients were included according to the following criteria: adults ($>19$ years) treated between April 2013 and August 2019 with fraction sizes of 1.2–2.2 Gy and a total dose $>$30 Gy, who subsequently developed mandibular osteoradionecrosis (ORN) after their initial radiotherapy course.
 Patients with recurrent cancer were excluded.

-\textit{Ground truth:} ORN status was established using CTCAE v4 osteonecrosis-of-the-jaw criteria and graded according to the Marx system.
+ORN status was established using CTCAE v4 osteonecrosis-of-the-jaw criteria and graded according to the Marx system.
 Positivity required documentation of ORN within the irradiated volume, supported by clinical notes, imaging, and lesion photographs.
 Alternative etiologies (e.g., infection, surgery, dental extraction, lymphoma, or disease outside the radiation field) were excluded.